-This event was organised in collaboration with Chris McCormack (Associate Editor) at Art Monthly, the UK’s leading magazine of contemporary visual art.
-It brought together a range of art critics to discuss the implications of current conditions for their work and the broader field of art criticism.
-Two live research lunch events across two days considered how the structures of a globalised art world were interrupted or changed in 2020 and whether, in the context of renewed activism, the art world is addressing problems of inequity and injustice in its own order.
+These events were organised in collaboration with Chris McCormack, Associate Editor at Art Monthly, the UK’s leading magazine of contemporary visual art.
+The panels brought together a range of art critics to discuss the implications of current conditions for their work and the broader field of art criticism.
+Four live seminars across two years considered how the structures of a globalised art world were interrupted or changed in 2020 and 2021 and whether, in the context of renewed activism, the art world is addressing problems of inequity and injustice in its own order.

 Part 1: Resetting the Global